Samora Machel: Marriages and family life

 Machel's second wife, Graça Simbine, joined Frelimo in 1973 after graduating in modern languages from Lisbon University.
 She worked as a teacher, first in Frelimo-held areas in Cabo Delgado province, and then at the Frelimo school in Tanzania.
 She became Minister for Education and Culture in newly independent Mozambique.
 She and Machel were married three months after Independence, in September 1975.
 In April 1976 a daughter, Josina, was born, and in December 1978 a son, Malengane.
 At Independence Machel's five older children joined Josina Machel's son Samito in the Presidential household.
 In 1998, twelve years after Samora Machel's death, Graça Machel married Nelson Mandela, President of South Africa, thus becoming the only woman to have been First Lady of two countries.

+His son, Samora Machel Jr., has been chairman of the Board of Directors of Montepuez Ruby Mining since 2011, when the company was founded.